danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 }
 ```

-As you can see, each option basically just calls another script in the `scripts`
+As you can see, each option just calls another script in the `scripts` folder or
-folder or runs a terminal command.
+runs a terminal command, where each external file is very simple.
+The `Brewfile`

-Each file is then super simple. `Brewfile` just contains a list of brew and cash
-dependencies, `Gemfile` contains a list of gem dependencies and all files in the
+contains brew and cask dependencies, the `Gemfile` contains gem dependencies and
-`scripts` folder basically just contains commands you could type manually in the
+the script files contain commands you could type manually in the terminal.
-terminal.

 Have a look at some examples from each file:

 ### scripts/system.sh